Brijeshkrishna/virustotal-scrapper/README.md

 `

-replace the file-hash with our file hash
+replace the file-hash with your file hash